WhiskyToad/portfolio/README.md

 https://github.com/WhiskyToad/toadoo-list<br>
 https://whiskytoad.github.io/toadoo-list

-Description:<br> A simple todo list, added a dynamically created filter, animation for the sidebar and a hover over description.
+Description:<br> A simple todo list, added a dynamically created filter, animation for the sidebar and a hover over description. (and a stupid play on the name!)

 Technology: <br>Vanilla JS